sbme-tutorials/sbme-tutorials.github.io/2020/data-structures/notes/week01b.md

 ![github](../../../gallery/github.jpg){:width="40%"} **+** ![bitbucket](../../../gallery/Bitbucket.svg){:width="40%"}

-* Github is offering you unlimited repository, but in public.
+* Github is offering you unlimited private and public repository.
-* To get the advantage of private repositories, but with charge of 7$/month (~ 125 EGP). **Unless you are student**. **Beware of the power of having institutional e-mail!** I advice you to request an institutional e-mail from the faculty (maybe from the students affairs).
-Much more offers are free for student at Github (see [educational page](https://education.github.com/), [student pack](https://education.github.com/pack), [how to apply](https://help.github.com/articles/applying-for-a-student-developer-pack/)).
+* Much more services are made free for student at Github (see [educational page](https://education.github.com/), [student pack](https://education.github.com/pack), [how to apply](https://help.github.com/articles/applying-for-a-student-developer-pack/)).

 ## Hands-on

 ### Trying git online with interactive console

-Follow this nice interactive tutorial from Github for using Git: [Try Git](https://try.github.io).
+Follow this page from Github for additional resources to learn Git: [Try Git](https://try.github.io).

 ### Trying git on your machine